weissale1/SoftwareDev-Reading-List/README.md

 > Increasingly, people seem to misinterpret complexity as sophistication, which is baffling — the incomprehensible should cause suspicion rather than admiration. - Niklaus Wirth

 **[P][Classic] No Silver Bullet (1986)**\
-Distinguishing between accidential and essential complexity.
+Distinguishing between accidental and essential complexity.
 Identification of essential complexity as inherent to most software problems.
 Arguing for limited possibilities to improve on tackling this essential complexity.\
 http://worrydream.com/refs/Brooks-NoSilverBullet.pdf

 **[P][Classic] Out of the Tar Pit (2006)**\
-Complexity as the single major souce of difficulty in the development of large software systems.
-Causes of complexity and how to avoid accidential complexity.\
+Complexity as the single major source of difficulty in the development of large software systems.
+Causes of complexity and how to avoid accidental complexity.\
 https://curtclifton.net/papers/MoseleyMarks06a.pdf

 **[A] Why Bloat Is Still Software’s Biggest Vulnerability.
 A 2024 plea for lean software**\